ClairBerlin/managair/Readme.md

 - `DJANGO_DB_LOG_LEVEL=WARNING`.
 Log level for DBMS messages only.
 - `DJANGO_LOG_LEVEL=WARNING`.
 Log level for Django-internal messages.

+The following environment variables determine how Managair is launched inside its Docker container, via the `entrypoint.sh` script:

+- `DB_MIGRATE=False`.
+Execute new database migrations upon launch, if available.
+- `COLLECT_STATIC_FILES=False`.
+Collect static files in a central location to be served via [WhiteNoise](http://whitenoise.evans.io/en/stable/).

 ## Development Setup

 Managair is a [Django](https://www.djangoproject.com/) web application atop a [PostgreSQL](https://www.postgresql.org) DBMS.
 It is meant to be run as part of the Clair backend stack.
 To start up your development environment, consult the stack's Readme-file.